-MODULE: is a packaged, connected assembly of solar cells.
+MODULE: a packaged, connected assembly of solar cells.

 MPPT: or maximum power point tracker is an electronic DC to DC converter that optimizes the match between the solar array (PV panels), and the battery bank or utility grid.
 To put it simply, they convert a higher voltage DC output from solar panels (and a few wind generators) down to the lower voltage needed to charge batteries.

 NET METERING: Net metering is a billing mechanism that credits solar energy system owners for the electricity they add to the grid.
-For example, if a residential customer has a PV system on the home's rooftop, it may generate more electricity than the home uses during daylight hours.
+For example, if a residential customer has a PV system at the residence, it may generate more electricity than the home uses during daylight hours.
 If the home is net-metered, the electricity meter will run backwards to provide a credit against what electricity is consumed at night or other periods where the home's electricity use exceeds the system's output.

-STAND ALONE POWER SYSTEM (SAPS or SPS), also known as remote area power supply (RAPS), is an off-the-grid electricity system for locations that are not fitted with an electricity distribution system.
+STAND ALONE POWER SYSTEM (SAPS): also known as a remote area power supply (RAPS), is an off-the-grid electricity system for locations that are not fitted with an electricity distribution system.

-SUN HOURS: is a climatological indicator, measuring duration of sunshine in given period for a given location on Earth.
-It is a general indicator of cloudiness of a location, and thus differs from insolation, which measures the total energy delivered by sunlight over a given period.
+SUN HOURS: is a climatological indicator, measuring the duration of sunshine in given period for a given location on Earth.
+It is a general indicator of cloudiness of a location and thus differs from insolation, which measures the total energy delivered by sunlight over a given period.

 Solar-Ray provides one of the most thorough and precise solar site evaluations in the industry.
-Below is a description of what you can expect for a nominal charge that will be refunded with a system purchase.
+Below is a description of what you can expect.
 Call today to learn more or schedule an appointment (407) 443-4404, or email email@example.com

-Identification of significant shading objects with time of day and month they will occur.
+Identification of significant shading objects with the time of day and month they will occur.

-Basic design and price estimate for a recommended system including module size, array configuration, wiring plan, inverter selection, and balance-of-system component location.
+Basic design and price estimate for a recommended system including module size, array configuration, wiring diagram, inverter selection, and balance-of-system component location.

 Spreadsheet of estimated daily AC production using regional solar radiation data from the U.S. Department of Energy and calculations of inherent system power losses.

-Product specifications and warranty information on selected modules, inverter, and mounting system.
+Product specifications and warranty information on selected modules and inverter(s).